clearclaw/18xx_1820/README.md

   http://kanga.nu/~claw/1820/

-Not-very-fast players experienced with 1820 have completed games in about 7 hours.
+Not-very-fast (ahem) players experienced with 1820 have completed games in about 7 hours.
 Inexperienced players will likely take a lot longer.
-Because of the significant degree of changes from 18xx canon, it is recommended that new players only play up to the third stock round in their first game.
+Because of the significant degree of changes from 18xx canon, I recommended that new players only play up to the third stock round in their first game.

 ## Game components